nisarg-chodavadiya/Netflix-Recommendation-System/README.md

 # Reference
 1. Adopted a method from the most upvoted notebook for this dataset on kaggle, and I made changes in preprocessing for the shortest route.
 I changed less popular movies and less active user threshold to give more high quality recommendations to users within less computing power. https://www.kaggle.com/laowingkin/netflix-movie-recommendation
-2. It is the second most upvoted kaggle notebook on this dataset with Extensive EDA, referred for EDA if needed. https://www.kaggle.com/morrisb/how-to-recommend-anything-deep-recommender
+2. It is the second most upvoted kaggle notebook on this dataset with Extensive EDA, referred for EDA where needed. https://www.kaggle.com/morrisb/how-to-recommend-anything-deep-recommender